IBM/operator-sample-go/documentation/DbSetupWithOLM.md

    sh scripts/check-binfiles-for-operator-sdk-projects.sh
    ```

- Note: You need to interact with the script, because when you create the first time a bundle.
+  > Note: You need to interact with the script, because when you create the first time a bundle.
 These are the temp values you can use for the script execution.
-These are the example values: 'Display name : myproblemfix', Description : myproblemfix, Provider's name: myproblemfix, Any relevant URL:, Comma-separated keywords : myproblemfix Comma-separated maintainers: myproblemfix@myproblemfix.net.
+These are the example values: `'Display name   : myproblemfix'`, `Description    : myproblemfix`, `Provider's name: myproblemfix`, `Any relevant URL:`, `Comma-separated keywords   : myproblemfix` `Comma-separated maintainers: myproblemfix@myproblemfix.net`.
-Create versions_local.env and change 'REGISTRY', 'ORG' and image version.

 Example output:
 ```